This guide describes how to use the Fastly TLS product to upload and deploy your own TLS certificates and private keys using the Fastly web interface.

-- Click the HTTPS and network tab.
-The TLS domains page appears, displaying any domains for which you have TLS either enabled or for which TLS can be enabled.
+- Click the Manage certificates button.
+The TLS domains page appears displaying any domains for which TLS has been or can be activated.
 If you've not yet started setting up TLS on any of your domains, this page appears empty.

-- Click the Add HTTPS to your domains button.
+- Click the Secure another domain button.
 The Enter domain window appears.